gemsjohn/social-disco/README.md

 ## Description
 As an aspiring entrepreneur, I want to build a social media startup company.
 In order to accomplish this I need an API for my social network that uses a NoSQL database so that my website can handle large amounts of unstructured data.
 MongoDB appears to be a popular choice for many social networks so I will give it a try!
 Ultimately, I want to build a web application that allows users to share their thoughts, react to friends' thoughts, and create a friend list.

-Refer to the demo of the application under /assets.
-This demo will demonstrate the following:
+Refer to the [Walkthrough Demonstration Video](https://github.com/gemsjohn/social-disco/blob/main/assets/social-disco-demo_01MAY2022.mp4) for this application.
+The demo will demonstrate the following:

 <u>Launch</u>